tryffel/virtualpaper/Readme.md

 ## Server
 You need Go 1.15 or later installed and configured.

-In addition, you need Tesseract with headers and Imagemagick-v7 with headers installed.
+In addition, you need Tesseract with headers and Imagemagick-v7.
 See Dockerfile for more info.
 Some distributions (e.g. Debian) ship Imagemagick-v6 by default.
-Virtualpaper can use Imagemagick v6 as well, but you need to apply the provided imagick6.patch with ```git apply imagick6.patch``` and then try to compile.

 It is recommended to install ```poppler-utils``` for getting reliable results on pdfs that contain text (and not images).
+Also ```pandoc``` is recommended.
+Please configure the locations for these executables in the configuration file.

 Build server with:
 ```make build```